USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/functions.md

 <h4 class="highlighted__heading">Main Objectives</h4>
 * Understand the purpose, syntax and structure of shell functions.
 * Learn how to pass arguments and control function behavior dynamically.
-* Explore practical applications of shell functions, especially for repetitive or complex tasks in an HPC environment.
+* Explore practical applications of shell functions for repetitive or complex tasks in an HPC environment.
 </div>
 </div>